JuliaIO/MsgPack.jl/docs/src/index.md

 # API Documentation

-Below is the documentation for all MsgPack2 API functions.
-For information on MsgPack2, please see [the package's README](https://github.com/beacon-biosignals/MsgPack2.jl).
+Below is the documentation for all MsgPack API functions.
+For information on MsgPack, please see [the package's README](https://github.com/JuliaIO/MsgPack.jl).

 ```@meta
-CurrentModule = MsgPack2
+CurrentModule = MsgPack
 ```

 ## Basic Serialization/Deserialization